spotinst/help/src/docs/ocean/tutorials/analyze-your-costs.md

 Once you have chosen a grouping, choose the Key from the list of keys in your cluster.

-The example below shows the grouping by Label (Resource) with Key equal to “Family”.
-The table details all of the values for the Label Key “Family” that exist in the cluster.
+The example below shows the grouping by Label (Resource) with Key equal to `Family`.
+The table details all of the values for the Label Key `Family` that exist in the cluster.

 <img src="/ocean/_media/tutorials-analyze-your-costs-04.png" />